 The Osceola County ARES group offers Amateur license testing during our monthly meeting.
 Anyone intersted in taking a test should contact: Manuel Fernandez-Longo [np3il [at] yahoo [dot] com] prior to the meeting.
 Advance notice is requested so that test materials will be ready for the person wanting to take the test.

-Membership dues are due at our next meeting on January 27, 2014. $10 per person.
+Membership dues are due at our first meeting of the year. $10 per person.

 Nominations are due for the Harry Kaufman Award are due soon.